ward/run/_posts/2016-04-17-les-10km-de-l-ulb.md

 just a bit more racing towards the finish line.
 I crossed the line as my heart rate hit 188, a new maximum for me, I will have to slightly adjust training zones.

+> Kilometre nine in 4:23, kilometre ten in 4:03.

 ## Results